ddiem-ri-4D/epiTCR/README.md

 epiTCR is a highly sensitive predictor for TCR-peptide binding. epiTCR uses TCR CDR3b sequences and peptide sequences as input.
 Additionally, users can also provide full length MHC to the tool.
 The output produces the predicted binding probability.

+This repository contains the code and the data to train [epiTCR](https://doi.org/10.1093/bioinformatics/btad284) model.

 ## Requirements

 ```text